 People often ask me where they can find images of collection items that they can reuse for free.
 There is no single website hosting all of the reusable images available so I thought I’d list my favourite galleries, libraries, archives, and museums (GLAMs) that make at least some images of their collections freely available for reuse.
 If you’ve got a spare 5 minutes go and have an explore.

 Top of my list is, of course, Te Papa.
 I’m biased I know.
-About eighteen months ago we launched open access images in Collections Online.
+Almost 2 years ago we launched open access images in Collections Online.
 Users can download and reuse certain images of collection items, rights permitting.
 There are now over 50,000 images of Te Papa collection items are available for you to download and reuse.
-33,800 with No Known Copyright Restrictions for any use whatsoever including commercial use and 24,600 usable under the terms of the Creative Commons copyright licence Attribution – Non-commercial – No derivative works (CC BY-NC-ND).
+35,500 with No Known Copyright Restrictions for any use whatsoever including commercial use and 28,200 usable under the terms of the Creative Commons copyright licence Attribution – Non-commercial – No derivative works (CC BY-NC-ND).
 The image resolution is variable but we provide the highest resolution we have available.
 You can find them by checking the “with downloadable images” checkbox and entering a search term in Collections Online.

 The Rijksmuseum in the Netherlands has a really nice website and a beautiful collection.
 My favourites are the floral still lifes and the Japanese prints.
 In order to get downloading you just need to sign up to the Rijksstudio.
 Signing up allows you to collect groups of items and also to zoom in, crop and save details of artworks.
 Best of all you get access to downloadable high resolution images.
 If you’re publicly distributing copies it’s best practice to credit the Rijksmuseum as the source of the images but you don’t have to if you don’t want to.

-The NYPL launched this service just weeks ago.
+The NYPL launched this service about a year ago.
 When you type into the search box a check box becomes available to filter results to show only public domain material.
 It’s the public domain material that is available for any use.
 Just like the Rijksmuseum, the New York Public Library doesn’t require a credit as the image source.

 This link to the Getty collection allows you to search on only those images that are available for download and open reuse for any purpose.
 Like most of institutions the Getty has some items that remain in copyright and so aren’t available for you to download and reuse but using this link avoids the images with restrictions.
 The Getty gives image caption information for you to use when publishing the image and also asks that you use the credit “Digital image courtesy of the Getty’s Open Content Program.”